linksmart/blog/_posts/2021-03-01-Monitoring-with-Prometheus-Loki-and-Grafana.md

          google/cadvisor:latest

 ```
 Note that cAdvidor runs in privileged mode and mounts the root of the filesystem as a volume.
-This might cause security issues.
-Please ensure that you update this container regularly.
+Therefore, it is important to ensure that you update this container regularly to avoid any security issues.

 #### Custom Prometheus exporters
 If you want to use a custom exporter, there are plenty of other exporters listed in the [Prometheus official page](https://prometheus.io/docs/instrumenting/exporters/).

 ### 2. Adding the scrape config in Prometheus
-Once exporters are set up following the instructions mentioned in the User guide, edit the  `prometheus.yaml` to add the following configuration.
+Once the exporters are set up following the instructions mentioned in the previous section, edit the  `prometheus.yaml` to add the following configuration.
 ```
   - job_name: cadvisor_vm1
     scrape_interval: 5s